lukemetz/obj-rs/README.md

 obj-rs [![Build Status][travis-i]][travis-a]
 ========

-This is a parser for the wavefront `.obj` file format.
+A parser for wavefront `.obj` and `.mtl` file format.

 There are informative error messages with line number reporting.
 The full file format is not supported *yet*.
 Patches for adding support for unimplemented parts of the format are very welcome.

 ###### References